Patio Roof Ideas That Actually Work in the Okanagan

 What is the best material for a patio roof in BC?

 Aluminum is the top choice for patio roofs in British Columbia.
-It handles our snow loads, resists corrosion in wet climates, requires zero maintenance, and lasts 30+ years.
-We use 6061-T6 aircraft-grade aluminum for all our patio roof panels—both insulated and non-insulated.
+It stands up to our winters, resists corrosion in wet climates, requires zero maintenance, and lasts 30+ years.
+We use heavy-gauge architectural aluminum for all our patio roof panels—both solid and single-skin.
 Wood structures rot over time in BC’s wet winters.
 Vinyl warps.
 Aluminum handles everything this climate throws at it.

 How much does a patio roof cost in the Okanagan?